nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 30 - The Rush.md

 - **Key Event:** Angelica manages the evacuation, prioritizing skills and knowledge over material wealth.
 - **Key Event:** She forces a woman to abandon a chest of gold, calling it "dead weight."
-  - _Character Defining Moment:_ **Angelica Vance** — She remains cold and focused on survival priorities amidst the chaos.
+  - _Character Defining Moment:_ **Angelica Ward** — She remains cold and focused on survival priorities amidst the chaos.

 ---